GORILLAS IN THE WILD, LIVE WEBCAM

 • Source: Explore Africa

-• Info: Live streaming gorilla webcam in Africa.
+• Info: Live streaming webcam showing gorillas in the wild, in Africa.
 The gorillas shown are Grauer’s gorillas in their natural habitat in the lowlands of the Democratic Republic of Congo.

 More info: The GRACE Centre was established in 2009 to provide care for rescued gorillas and work with Congolese communities to promote the conservation of wild gorillas and their habitat.
 The Centre is located in a remote area next to the Tayna Nature Reserve, home to around 300 gorillas, along with other endangered wildlife including chimpanzees and okapi.